gaphor/presentations/large-gui-apps-with-python-and-gtk/slides.md

 # Event dispatching

-- object or application wide
+- Decouples components
-- app wide -> event bus
+- Central event dispatcher service
-- model is emiting events, everything should be able to listen
+- Model is emiting events, everything should be able to listen
-- listen on an event type
+- Listen on an event type
+  - Event hierarchy

 ---

 !image event dispatching

+---

+# Take away

+What are the take aways?